Petting zoo: Animals and food

 Petting zoos feature a variety of domestic animals.
-Common animals include cattle, zebu, yaks, sheep, goats, rabbits, guinea pigs, ponies, alpacas, llamas, pigs, miniature donkeys, miniature horses, ducks, geese, chickens, turkeys, and guineafowl.
-They occasionally contain a few exotic animals such as kangaroos, wallabies, emus, deer, zebras, parrots, porcupines, camels, ostriches, coatis, iguanas, capybaras, lemurs, tortoises and others.
+Common animals include cattle, zebu, yaks, sheep, goats, rabbits, guinea pigs, ponies, alpacas, llamas, pigs, miniature donkeys, miniature horses, ducks, geese, chickens, and turkeys.
+They occasionally contain a few exotic animals such as kangaroos, wallabies, emus, deer, zebras, parrots, porcupines, camels, ostriches, bison, water buffaloes, rheas, peafowl, guineafowl, antelopes, capybaras, lemurs, tortoises and many others.

 Petting zoos are popular with small children, who will often feed the animals.
 In order to ensure the animals' health, the food is supplied by the zoo, either from vending machines or a kiosk.
-Food often fed to animals includes grass and crackers and also in selected feeding areas hay is a common food.
+Food often fed to animals includes grass or hay, pellets, or crackers.
 Such feeding is an exception to the usual rule about not feeding animals.

 Mobile petting zoos

 Some petting zoos are also mobile and will travel to a home for a children's party or event.
 Many areas have a qualified mobile petting zoo.
 One of the first mobile petting zoos in Australia (begun in 1992), was Kindifarm.
 As a result of its popularity, many Australians use the term kindy farms to describe petting zoos.
 In Australia, mobile petting zoos are allowed in schools, child care centres and even shopping centres.
 For many children, a mobile petting zoo is their first opportunity to see and touch an animal.
+American mobile petting zoos have gained popularity in the southern states.

 Health effects

 Touching animals can result in the transmission of diseases between animals and humans (zoonosis) so it is recommended that people should thoroughly wash their hands before and after touching the animals.
-There have been several outbreaks of E. coli etc.
+There have been several outbreaks of E. coli etc. Another threat is salmonella specifically from chicks handled by children.
+Petting zoo attendees under the age of 5 are at a higher risk of contracting these diseases and they are a major target audience of these petting zoos.